marvinpac-it/corteza-docker/README.md

-# Docker node Vagrantfile #
+# Deployment of Corteza using docker-compose on Vagrant #

-This repository contains a Vagrantfile that will setup an ubuntu xenial box and install docker in it.
+This repository contains a Vagrantfile that will setup an ubuntu focal box and install docker and docker-compose in it.

+The /vagrant folder contains the docker-compose.yml file.

 ### How do I get set up? ###